It Is Not the Homosexual Who Is Perverse, But the Society in Which He Lives

 The film was an emancipatory call for homosexuals to organize and fight for their freedom.
-It Is Not the Homosexual Who Is Perverse ... triggered the modern gay rights movement in Germany and Switzerland and also found great resonance internationally.
+It Is Not the Homosexual Who Is Perverse ... triggered the modern gay rights movement in West Germany and Switzerland and also found great resonance internationally.
 The film became a media scandal because conservative homosexuals and heterosexuals alike rejected the demands for equality in all areas of life and the call for public solidarity.

 The film premiered at the 1971 Berlin International Film Festival.
 The US premiere took place in 1972 at the Museum of Modern Art in New York City, the British premiere in the same year at the National Film Theatre in London.

 Plot

-Young Daniel from the province comes to Berlin and meets Clemens.
-Both experience great love, move in together and try to copy the bourgeois marriage.
-After four months they separate, as Daniel has meanwhile met an older, rich man, into whose villa he moves.
-A little later, his older friend cheats on him with another man at a music evening.
-For him, Daniel was only an object of lust.
+A young man named Daniel moves to Berlin and meets Clemens.
+They fall in love, move in together and try to imitate a typical bourgeois marriage.
+After four months, they separate.
+Daniel moves into the villa of a rich older man.
+A little later, his boyfriend cheats on him with another man.
+Daniel realizes he was only an object of lust.

 Daniel starts working in a gay café, dresses in the latest fashion and quickly adapts to the ideals of the gay subculture.
-He likes to spend his free time at the lido and lets other gays admire him dressed only in a skimpy bathing suit.
-At night he goes to trendy bars and becomes more and more addicted to constantly changing partners and fleeting sex adventures.
+He likes to spend his free time at the lido and shows off his body in a skimpy bathing suit.
+At night, he goes to trendy bars and becomes more and more addicted to constantly changing partners and fleeting sex adventures.
 After a while, he also discovers the charms of cruising in parks and public toilets, where he also notices older homosexuals being beaten up.

-Once Daniel ends up in a drag queen bar late at night, where many men meet at this time who have not yet found a partner for a sex adventure.
-Here he meets Paul, who takes him to his gay flat-sharing community.
+During a night out, Daniel ends up in a drag queen bar, looking for his latest hook-up.
+Here he meets Paul, who takes him to his apartment shared with several gay roommates.

 The residents discuss the challenges and problems of gay life with him and make it clear that he leads a superficial life.
-His task as an emancipated gay man, they say, is to publicly acknowledge his gayness and actively stand up for other values and contents of homosexual life than just chasing fashion trends and fast, mostly anonymous sex.
+His task as an emancipated gay man, they say, is to publicly acknowledge his gayness and be an activist, instead of just chasing fashion trends and fast, mostly anonymous sex.
 The group suggests that he get involved socially and politically with them, create networks and fight together with others for a fairer society in which homosexuals can develop freely and without discrimination.

-Gay emancipatory, socially critical and provocative comments were placed under the plot.
+The plot deals with gay emancipation, homosexual culture, and other provocatives themes for its time.